Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Methods

 \subsection{Assessment}

 To assess the results, we first compute a reference image as the SWS solution from the fully-sampled data.
 The magnitude of the solution is used to manually segment the aorta.
 This region is then used to compute the flow through the aorta.
-Finally, we report the 2-norm, $\infty$-norm, and overall flow percentage relative errors computed as described in section \ref{sec:metrics}.
+Finally, we report the 2-norm, $\infty$-norm, and overall flow percentage relative errors computed as described in Section \ref{sec:metrics}.
+We highlight that velocity encoding (VENC) information is not available for the datasets, therefore, these metrics are used as surrogates for clinically relevant quantities such as peak flow, net flow, and stroke volume.